Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings: Introduction

 \section{Introduction}

-Dense Passage Retrieval (DPR) is a crucial component in search applications, characterized by the dual-encoder paradigm \cite{sbert}: queries and candidate passages are independently encoded to text embeddings that capture their semantics, and the system retrieves top candidates based on their embedding similarity.
-For large language models especially, it serves a pivotal role in Retrieval Augmented Generation (RAG) \cite{rag}.
-The training of such encoders has become an active direction in representation learning \cite{repr-survey}.
+Dense Passage Retrieval (DPR) is a crucial component in searching, characterized by the classic dual-encoder paradigm \cite{sbert}: queries and candidate passages are independently encoded to embeddings that capture their semantics, then top candidates are retrieved based on their embedding similarity.
+For large language models (LLMs) especially, DPR serves a pivotal role in Retrieval Augmented Generation (RAG) \cite{rag}.
+The training of such encoders has thereby become an active direction in representation learning \cite{repr-survey}.

-However, despite their growing capabilities encoding complex queries and documents, embedding matching can still fail on simple cases, and yet unable to fully supersede the conventional lexical-based methods such as BM25 \cite{10.1145/3459637.3482159,ren-etal-2023-thorough}.
-Consequently, retrieval systems in practice usually take a hybrid approach for optimized performance \cite{hybrid-retriever,light-hybrid,m3}.
-In this work, we probe into such limitation of DPR encoders\footnote{We focus on single-embedding DPR models in this work.
-Multi-embedding models, e.g. ColBERT \cite{colbert,colbertv2} and hybrid methods, e.g. M3 \cite{m3} are outside the scope of this study.}, and show that even for simple passages, the embeddings may often lack a fine-grained view of encoded semantics and the integration of world knowledge, resulting in failed retrieval on entities or events.
-To remedy this problem, we delve into data generation strategies training for enhanced encoders, and we identify a ``\emph{granularity dilemma}'' within this process, posing a challenge to be resolved for general training data composition.
+However, despite their growing capabilities in encoding complex queries and documents, embedding matching can still fail on simple cases, and yet unable to fully supersede the conventional lexical-based methods such as BM25 \cite{10.1145/3459637.3482159,ren-etal-2023-thorough}.
+Consequently, retrieval systems in practice usually take a hybrid approach for optimized performance \cite{spar,hybrid-retriever,light-hybrid,m3}.
+In this work, we probe into such limitation of DPR encoders\footnote{We focus on embedding-based DPR in this work, and leave reranking or other hybrid paradigms as a separate scope.}, and highlight that even for simple passages, state-of-the-art encoders still often \textbf{lack a fine-grained view of concepts} and the integration of world knowledge, resulting in failed retrieval on entities or events.
+To remedy this issue, we delve into data generation strategies towards enhanced encoder training, and we identify a \emph{granularity dilemma} within this process, posing a challenge for general training data composition.